This Tuscan-style Garlic Rosemary Pork Loin Roast is loaded with fresh flavors and is surprising simple to make.

 - Prepare the brine by combining the brown sugar and salt with 2 cups of warm water, stirring until salt and sugar are dissolved.
 Add 2 cloves of minced garlic, one rosemary sprig and the pork roast to a large zip-to-lock bag.
 Refrigerate for 1 ½ hours.

 - Remove roast meat from refrigerator 30 minutes before ready to cook.
-Preheat oven to 325.
+Preheat oven to 325℉.

 - Remove the remaining rosemary leaves from stems and mince with the remaining garlic cloves (or crush with mortar and pestle).
 Combine with olive oil to make a rub.

-- Heat a stove top griddle or cast iron skillet on medium high heat about 5 minutes
+- Heat a large cast iron skillet (9-10 inch) on medium high heat about 5 minutes

-- Place meat on roasting pan grilled side up.
-Roast in 325 degree oven for 30-40 minutes until it reaches 140 degrees internal temperature.
+- Flip roast and place in oven.
+Roast in 325℉ oven for 30-40 minutes until it reaches 140℉ internal temperature.

-- Tent meat with aluminum foil for 15 minutes.
+- Remove meat from pan and tent with aluminum foil for 15 minutes.
 Cut into ¼ to ½ inch slices.

 ~Audrey